lbryio/lbry.com/content/faq/how-to-publish.md

 Download the LBRY app [here](https://lbry.io/get)

-Publishing content in LBRY is how your media is uploaded to our application and accessible through the LBRY protocol and allows users to see your content.
+LBRY is a free, open, and community-run digital marketplace.
+Publishing content in LBRY is how you share your content for free or choose to get paid directly from your viewer.

 ### How to create a channel
 1. Open the LBRY app.
 If it prompts you to update, run the update to be on the most recent version.